RealBugBear/Bugbear/README.md

 # Free Base

 Free Base is the digital companion for the Free Base reflex-integration program.
-The Flutter app guides families, athletes, and therapists through structured training phases, keeps offline progress safely encrypted, and synchronises results with Firebase so coaches always have the latest information.
+The Flutter app keeps families, athletes, and therapists organised with secure onboarding, questionnaire tracking, and calendar planning so coaches always have the latest information.

 ## Project Overview

 ### Key Features
 - **Guided onboarding** with Firebase email/password authentication, secure key generation, and role selection for personal, parent/child, or trainer journeys.
-- **Daily training companion** featuring phase-based exercise plans, timers, and offline persistence through Hive, with automatic background synchronisation handled by the `SyncService` once connectivity returns.
 - **Calendar and “Golden Day” planning** powered by the `CalendarService` and `GoldenDayService` to monitor adherence and highlight milestone celebrations.
 - **Questionnaire and reflex profiles** that pull structured content from local JSON assets, store state securely, and surface